↑

 Going to the vet can cost deeply when you have a puppy or kitten.
 While, there is such a thing as pet insurance, there are two problems with it.

 Firstly, it’s not free.
-Have to pay out of pocket for your own health care?
+Do you have to pay out of pocket for your own health care?
 Then you might not have any funds to pay for a health insurance premium for your furry best friend.

 Secondly, traditional pet insurance policies most often only cover illness and injury.
 Most plans do not cover preventive measures such as immunizations.